Repex01/ANKA_HOI4_mod_editor/README.md

 ## Download

-Grab the latest Windows build (`ANKA.exe`, single file, no install) from the [Releases](https://github.com/Veselator/ANKA_HOI4_mod_editor/releases) page, or run from source (below).
+Grab the latest Windows or Linux build from the [Releases](https://github.com/Veselator/ANKA_HOI4_mod_editor/releases) page, or run from source (below).
 On first start, point ANKA at your HOI4 install folder and your `Documents/Paradox Interactive/Hearts of Iron IV/mod` folder.